OrchardCMS/OrchardCore/src/docs/reference/modules/Microsoft.Authentication/README.md

 If the site allows to register new users, a local user is created and the Azure AD account is linked.
 If a local user with the same email is found, then the external login is linked to that account, after authenticating.

-You can configure The Azure AD through the [Azure Portal](https://portal.azure.com) for your tenant.
+You can configure Azure AD through the [Azure Portal](https://portal.azure.com) for your tenant.

 Create a Web app/API App registration.
 The default call back in Orchard is /signin-oidc